 Illustrative Example

 For a classification model evaluation metrics discussion, I have used my predictions for the problem BCI challenge on Kaggle.
 The solution to the problem is out of the scope of our discussion here.
-However, the final predictions on the training set have been used for this article.
-The predictions made for this problem were probability outputs which have been converted to class outputs assuming a threshold of 0.5.
+However, this article uses the final predictions on the training set.
+The model produced probability outputs for this problem, which have been converted to class outputs assuming a threshold of 0.5.

 Here are 12 important model evaluation metrics commonly used in machine learning: